Iovance Biotherapeutics Inc. (IOVA) Shares Soar Above 1-Year High

 IOVA’s Market Performance

-The stock of Iovance Biotherapeutics Inc. (IOVA) has seen a -5.71% decrease in the past week, with a -18.67% drop in the past month, and a 16.20% gain in the past quarter.
-The volatility ratio for the week is 4.13%, and the volatility levels for the past 30 days are at 4.98% for IOVA.
-The simple moving average for the last 20 days is -11.99% for IOVA’s stock, with a simple moving average of -5.16% for the last 200 days.
+The stock of Iovance Biotherapeutics Inc. (IOVA) has seen a 2.70% increase in the past week, with a -11.49% drop in the past month, and a 23.34% gain in the past quarter.
+The volatility ratio for the week is 3.80%, and the volatility levels for the past 30 days are at 4.81% for IOVA.
+The simple moving average for the past 20 days is -7.84% for IOVA’s stock, with a -2.45% simple moving average for the past 200 days.

 Analysts’ Opinion of IOVA